-(I) Represents the elimination of the distributions in excess of earnings balance for Smith's Landing, which is eliminated in consolidation for pro forma purposes.
-As of December 31, 2012.

-(J) Reflects gross proceeds from the Offering of \$ million, which will be reduced by \$ million, net of amounts paid to date, to reflect underwriters' discounts and commissions and other costs of the Offering and the Formation Transactions payable by us, resulting in net proceeds to us of \$ million.
+- (F) As part of the Formation Transactions, prior investors will receive cash distributions as partial consideration for their interests in our Predecessor's equity. - (G) Represents the elimination of the distributions in excess of earnings balance for Smith's Landing, which is eliminated in consolidation for proforma purposes. - (H) Reflects gross proceeds from the Offering of \$190.0 million, which will be reduced by \$16.3 million to reflect underwriters' discounts and commissions and other costs of the Offering and the Formation Transactions payable by us, resulting in net proceeds to us of \$173.7 million.
 These costs will be charged against the gross offering proceeds upon completion of the Offering.
-As of December 31, 2012, \$3.3 million of these fees had been paid by our Predecessor, which will be reimbursed upon completion of the Offering.
+As of December 31, 2012, \$3.3 million of costs had been incurred by our Predecessor.
+Subsequent to December 31, 2012 and as of the date of this prospectus, our Predecessor has incurred an additional \$1.2 million of costs.
 A summary is as follows (in thousands):

-Gross proceeds
+Gross proceeds \$190,038

 Less:

-Underwriter's discount \$
+Underwriter's discount (13,303)

-Transaction costs
+Transaction costs (7,450)

-Transaction costs incurred by our Predecessor through December 31, 2012
+Transaction costs incurred by our Predecessor 4,450

-Net proceeds \$
+Net proceeds \$173,735

-(K) In connection with the Offering, we anticipate repaying \$ million of debt including applicable prepayment costs, exit fees and approximately \$ million of defeasance costs.
-Concurrently with the repayment of the secured mortgage debt, restricted cash held in escrow for insurance and taxes will be released to us as unrestricted cash in the amount of approximately \$ million related to Armada Hoffler Tower.
-We also will incur approximately \$ million of loan transfer and consent fees.
-The loss on debt extinguishments of \$ million related to these repayments is not recognized in the Unaudited Proforma Statement of Operations since the loss is directly attributable to the formation transactions and is not expected to have an ongoing impact.
+(I) In connection with the Offering, we anticipate repaying \$112.0 million of debt including approximately \$1.1 million of defeasance costs.
+We also will incur approximately \$1.4 million of loan transfer and consent fees and expense approximately \$0.6 million of debt issuance costs in connection with the extinguishment of this debt.
+The loss on debt extinguishments of \$3.1 million related to these repayments is not recognized in the unaudited pro forma consolidated income statement since the loss is directly attributable to the Formation Transactions but is not expected to have an ongoing impact.